 Professors are usually demanding because they care about their students and want them to succeed and get out of their academic comfort zone a little bit.
 From the student perspective, this is hard to tell, and I completely understand that.
 If you can make a connection with them past the classroom setting, this may really help you understand their reasoning a lot more.

 So, go to their office hours with a couple of questions, snoop around to see what kind of knick-knacks and books they have in their office, make a connection about something you saw on their curriculum vitae or their research interests.
 Get to know them a little bit past the front they put on in front of the entire class.

 Okay, one time in college I had a super difficult professor, one that I took a total of four different times, in four different semesters of my college career.
 Most of the time out of necessity because he was the only one teaching those courses that semester, but I actually began to like taking his classes after a while.

-The first couple of classes I took with him, I didn't do as well as I could have.
+The first couple of classes I took with him, I didn’t do as well as I could have.
 I ended up with a B in both of them.
-At the end of that last class though, I asked for feedback on a paper I had submitted that had received an A. It was a pretty lengthy paper (I remember it needing to be 10+ single spaced pages, which is honestly a lot, but I made it through!)
+At the end of that last class though, I asked for feedback on a paper I had submitted that had received an A. It was a pretty lengthy paper (I remember it needed to be 10+ single-spaced pages, which is honestly a lot, but I made it through!)
 All semester long I was just not getting past a B on the essay portions of the tests in those classes, so getting an A on the final paper was a shock to me.
-While I still ended up with a B in the class, I wanted to know what I did well in the final paper--so I sent an email and asked for some extra feedback.
+While I still ended up with a B in the class, I wanted to know what I did well in the final paper–so I sent an email and asked for some extra feedback.

 Obviously, this is something you should be doing well before this time in the semester.
 If I could go back in time and take that class again with him, I definitely would have asked for feedback earlier so I could adjust how I worked in his class.